- Standing Committee Votes To Retain S. 176 of Criminal Code

 The federal government was intent on removing s.
 176 from the Code in its Bill C-51.
 As the bill was being reviewed by the parliamentary Standing Committee on Justice and Human Rights the committee members were inundated by letters of opposition from the people of Canada.
 On November 8, the Committee voted NOT to remove section 176.
 It now goes before the floor of the House of Commons for a vote.
 Members of Parliament should accept the decision of the Committee and keep s.
 176.

 Section 176 played a major role in keeping in check religious passions against minority religious groups.
 Back when most Canadians were Christians of only three or four different stripes (now referred to as the “mainstream” churches), there was significant opposition to any new religious groups.
 It was not uncommon for violence to break out against new fledgling groups.
-Read the historical accounts of newcomers like The Salvation Army and Jehovah Witnesses to understand more fully what I am saying.
+Read the historical accounts of newcomers like the Salvation Army and Jehovah Witnesses to understand more fully what I am saying.

 The Supreme Court of Canada’s most recent case dealing with Section 176 was in 1985.
 The Court noted, “There is no difficulty in concluding that this prohibition, with its consequent penal sanctions, serves the needs of public morality by precluding conduct potentially injurious to the public interest.”
 The lower courts continue to follow this as good law.

-The Supreme Court has showed an uncanny appreciation that the historical necessity for 176 remains salient for our time.
+The Supreme Court has showed an uncanny appreciation that the historical necessity for s.
+176 remains salient for our time.
 In an age that mocks and reviles religious opinion and worship, there is a need for protection from those malcontents who would disturb the faithful from peaceful assembly.

 Today, the fear is not that someone from the “mainstream” churches would attack a religious service; rather, it is that so-called social justice warriors may disrupt the “powerful religious community” to eradicate some assumed injustice in order to protect those they deem to be oppressed.
 See Don Hutchinson’s article.

-The Trudeau Government’s stated justification for Bill C-51 is to “amend, remove or repeal passages and provisions that have been ruled unconstitutional or that raise risks with regard to the Canadian Charter of Rights and Freedoms.”
+The government’s stated justification for Bill C-51 is to “amend, remove or repeal passages and provisions that have been ruled unconstitutional or that raise risks with regard to the Canadian Charter of Rights and Freedoms.”
 And, further, that it seeks to “repeal several obsolete or redundant criminal offences.”
 However, repealing section 176 does not fit either of those categories, as the Supreme Court said the section was in the “public interest.”

 Section 176 has a specific context in mind – people engaged in worship.
 Most other nuisance crimes are geared more around property rights – such as s.175 and s.430 of the Code.